Sol-20: Design effort

 Felsenstein initially wanted to build a terminal following the model of his earlier Tom Swift design, using discrete electronics.
-Marsh, in parallel, sketched out a version using the Intel 8080.
+Marsh, in parallel, sketched out a version using the Intel 8080 in April 1976, in which the terminal was titled the "Sol-1" at the time.
+The new machine was meant to maintain compatibility with the Altair 8800 and the S-100 bus.
 It quickly became apparent the difference in cost would only be about $10, and from then on the original dedicated terminal concept was dropped.
 Over time the plans changed, and at some point, Marsh told Felsenstein "We want you to design a computer around the VDM display."

 Initially, the idea was to sell a kit system, as was common in the industry at that time.
 The kit concept would make it through to the release, at which time it was known as the Sol-PC.
 As the design process continued, at some point the decision was made to offer the system in complete form, with all the parts needed for a complete system.

 Felsenstein originally thought he was only needed for the initial design, but as the physical layout began it was clear that the layout artist they had hired would not be able to do it on his own.
 Marsh had a woodworker friend build a large light table and Felsenstein and the layout artist began using it to design the printed circuit board for the motherboard.
 While Felsenstein worked on the design, Marsh continually came up with new ideas that he demanded to be included.
 This led to creeping featuritis problems and the final design was not delivered until about two months of "frantic" work.